meorkamalmeorsulaiman/evpn-vxlan/part-3/README.md

   ip router ospf 65100 area 0.0.0.0
   ip pim sparse-mode
 ```
 We introduce new interface on the spine for the RP address.
-Let's validate the multicast
+Let's validate the RP configs:

 Anycast RP member:
 ```